on-ramp/api-doc/source/includes/_iframe.md

 Merchant would usually need to gather from the users what fiat amount and fiat currency they want to deposit and send it to the ON/RAMP api using the `create_ingress_invoice` endpoint to later redirect the users to the redirection url they got as a response from ON/RAMP.
 However, in this integration, the iframe will deal with gathering the information from the user and redirecting the user to the ON/RAMP wallet only if the payment was successful.

-Given that, merchant and the iframe need a way to communicate certain events and this is achieve by using the `window.postMessage()` [API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+Given that, merchant host page and the iframe need a way to communicate certain events and this is achieve by using the `window.postMessage()` [API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

 -   Events sent from merchant: